 Using Twitter To Tap Into The Mood Of The Planet

 Right now, armies of marketers, pollsters and social scientists are trying to figure out what Americans are thinking about — issues like global warming or Lady Gaga's latest outfit.
-And surveys are only so good: It's hard to get a big enough sample to be sure of the results.
+Surveys are only so good: It's hard to get a big enough sample to be sure of the results.
 That's particularly vexing for social scientists who want a high standard of accuracy.

 But now they have a new window on the world: Twitter.
 Normally, if social scientists wanted to design an experiment on how peoples' moods change during the course of a day, for example, they'd recruit some of their students.
 But statistically, what 50 college kids do doesn't really reflect the American public.